LucaOne/LucaVirus/README.md

 tensorboard --logdir tb-logs --bind_all --port 8008

 ## 9. Data Availability
-The pre-training data will be open soon.
+The pre-training data will be opened soon.
 The <a href="http://47.93.21.181/lucavirus/DownstreamTasksDatasets/">downstream tasks datasets</a> and <a href="http://47.93.21.181/lucavirus/DownstreamTasksTrainedModels/">downstream tasks checkpoints</a> can access at:  <a href="http://47.93.21.181/lucavirus/">LucaVirus</a>.